 The default value is an empty string.
 Once a value is set to this field, this field will be disabled for further user selection.
 If this API is used, the user has to make sure that the specified strategy exists.
 Otherwise, it will result in an error.

 string create_tb

 The default value is an empty string.
-Valid options are 'on' or 'off'.
+The valid options are on or off.
 Once a value is set to this field, this field will be disabled for further user selection.

 string create_iface_doc